 Minnesota’s First-time Homebuyer Savings Account

+In 2017, the Minnesota Legislature passed (and the Governor signed) a law creating the first-time homebuyer savings account.
 The first-time homebuyer savings account is a mechanism that offers a tax incentive to people who are saving for a home purchase.
-The law also permits others (like parents and grandparents) to contribute to a loved one’s homebuying goals.
+The law also permits others (like parents and grandparents) to contribute to a loved one’s home buying goals.

-How the first-time homebuyer savings account works
+Setting up a first-time homebuyer savings account

 Remember, too, there are other financing options available for first-time homebuyers, including down payment assistance programs and mortgage gift funds from family and friends.